itoppblockchain/API/index.md

 1. API include the server code to connect to blockchain.
 2. GUI include the user interface to display trace data and call API functions.
-3. External include the python code to access the existing API server via web.
+3. External include the python code to access the existing API server via web requests.
-4. Smart Contracts include the standardparts contract to be installed to peers.
+4. Smart Contracts include the standardparts contract to be installed on the peers.

 ## Installation